 Airmid are passionate about supporting local (where possible) and sourcing the finest ingredients from sustainable ethical sources worldwide.
 It is the quality of their ingredients that make their products so effective.
 Pure essential oils are used first for skin benefit and them aroma.
 There is no compromise on quality and Airmid have full control of all ingredients and production which is essential.

 |Burren Perfumery||BREAKING NEWS:|

-The Burren Perfumery team is proud to have won the Irish Country Magazine Irish Made Awards 2018 - Best Overall winners and also winners of the Beauty Award 2018, with 45% of the total votes!
+The Burren Perfumery team is also proud to have won the Irish Country Magazine Irish Made Awards 2018 - Best Overall winners and also winners of the Beauty Award 2018, with 45% of the total votes!
 We are delighted to see so many Irish Made businesses in the Burren and across the country being recognised with these awards for producing high quality products and providing employment in rural communities.

 Burren Perfumery winter hours at the shop and gardens are 10am to 5pm every day from October to April.
 The Tea Rooms are open until 1st November.
 During the winter months we operate on an ‘honesty café’ basis: customers can make themselves a tea or coffee and are invited to put a voluntary donation in the box for a local charity.

 |Burren and Cliffs of Moher Geopark||The Burren & Cliffs of Moher UNESCO Global Geopark has been included in a new cultural route launching across Europe.
 The European Atlantic Geotourism Route celebrates outstanding geological landscapes and has been created to support the development of Geotourism in a number of dramatically stunning landscapes in the European Atlantic Area.
 The destinations span the Atlantic frontier from Ireland and the UK, to France, Portugal, Spain, and over to the Atlantic islands of Lanzarote and the Azores.|